About Leslie Branden-Muller, Ph.D.

 • Highlights of my work.
 Here's an overview of places I've worked and kinds of work I've done.
 I'd be happy to share a curriculum vitae with you if you're curious to learn more about any of these things.

 • Therapy and Assessment.
-I have worked with children, adolescents, and their parents in both private practice and community mental health, providing therapy and assessments.
+I have worked with children, adolescents, and their parents in both private practice and community mental health, providing therapy and assessments (testing).
 I have helped children and families address a wide range of issues; as a lead counselor and parent trainer at a specialized summer camp for children with ADHD, I helped kids improve their social skills, problem solving skills, and impulse control.
 I have experience doing therapy with college students and adults as well.

 • Teaching.
-I have taught at the undergraduate and graduate levels at institutions including Bryn Mawr College, Rutgers University, and the University of Wyoming.
+I have taught at the undergraduate and graduate levels at universities including Bryn Mawr College, Rutgers University, and the University of Wyoming.
 I have also supervised graduate students who were training to be therapists and supervised undergraduate student research.